nconrad/story-pal/README.md

 # story-pal

-Sort of like Storybook, but built with Parcel and React.
+Kind of like Storybook, but built with Parcel and React.

+## Getting Started

+In the works.
+More coming soon.